Lei'D Tapa: Post TNA career

 Tapa debuted in TNA's developmental territory, Ohio Valley Wrestling (OVW), on 22 May 2013, defeating Hannah Blossom in a dark match.
 After she left TNA in 2014, Tapa would continue to wrestle in Ohio Valley Wrestling.
-During his work there, she would win the OVW Women's Championship three times.
+During her work there, she would win the OVW Women's Championship three times.
 She also had a feud for the Women's Championship against the male wrestler The Bodyguy, defending the title against him.
 However, she would vacate the championship November 1, 2014 due to OVW discontinuing with their women's division at the time.

 On 6 May 2015, Global Force Wrestling (GFW) announced Tapa as part of their roster.
 She would have several matches against Thea Trinidad at the first tour of promotion.
-That same year, GFW began a working relationship with TNA, marking Tapa's return to TNA on July 27, 2015 episode of Impact Wrestling when she faced Awesome Kong as part of a show featuring GFW talent, which ended in a double countout.
+That same year, GFW began a working relationship with TNA, marking Tapa's return to TNA on the July 27, 2015, episode of Impact Wrestling when she faced Awesome Kong as part of a show featuring GFW talent, which ended in a double countout.
 She participated in a fatal 4 way for the Knockouts championship against the champion Brooke, Gail Kim and Kong.
-However, she was released from her contracto on September 9, 2015.
+However, she was released from her contract on September 9, 2015.

 During the following years, she barely had matches.
 Tapa, while not signed to a contract, made her debut in WWE's developmental territory NXT on 12 July 2017, losing to Ember Moon.
 She served as an alternate in the Mae Young Classic.
 She also appeared on All Elite Wrestling (AEW) on the November 3, 2020, episode of AEW Dark, where she faced KiLynn King in a losing effort.